Science and technology in Hungary: Automotive industry

 Prior to World War I, the Kingdom of Hungary had four car manufacturer companies; Hungarian car production started in 1900.
 Automotive factories in the Kingdom of Hungary manufactured motorcycles, cars, taxicabs, trucks and buses.
-These were: the Ganz companyHungarian Technical Abstracts: Magyar Műszaki Lapszemle – Volumes 10-13 – Page 41 in Budapest, RÁBA Automobile in Győr, MÁG (later Magomobil)COMMERCE REPORTS VOLUME 4 – Page 223 (printed in 1927) in Budapest, and MARTA (Hungarian Automobile Joint-stock Company Arad) in Arad.
+These were: the Ganz company in Budapest, RÁBA Automobile in Győr, MÁG (later Magomobil) in Budapest, and MARTA (Hungarian Automobile Joint-stock Company Arad) in Arad.